sromelrey/task-master/TICKETS.md

 <details>
 <summary>Show checklist</summary>

-- [ ] Create `TaskBoard` component with a basic layout (e.g., columns side by side)
+- [x] Create `TaskBoard` component with a basic layout (e.g., columns side by side)
 - [ ] Create `TaskColumn` component to represent a single column (e.g., Todo, In Progress, Done)
 - [ ] Create `TaskCard` component to represent a single task card
 - [ ] Integrate dnd-kit into `TaskBoard` and `TaskColumn` for drag-and-drop behavior
-- [ ] Use mock/static task data to render the board for now
+- [x] Use mock/static task data to render the board for now (Replaced with Redux state)
 - [ ] Ensure drag-and-drop updates the visual order of cards within and across columns
 - [ ] Commit initial UI + drag-and-drop implementation